Archive-42/blog-2.0-vanilla-html/blog/python-resources/index.md

 2. Enter the following command and then select the Enter key:
 3. ConsoleCopy

-python --version
+python –version

-1. Running python --version may not return a value, or may return an error message stating *'python' is not recognized as an internal or external command, operable program or batch file.* This indicates Python is not installed on your Windows system.
+1. Running python –version may not return a value, or may return an error message stating *‘python’ is not recognized as an internal or external command, operable program or batch file.* This indicates Python is not installed on your Windows system.
 2. If you see the word Python with a set of numbers separated by . characters, some version of Python is installed.

 #### i.e.